Table of Contents[Hide][Show]

 - Tokyo Sky Tree Observation Deck

-Most flights from North America arrive in the afternoon or evening.
+Most flights from North America arrive in the afternoon or evening the day after you left since you cross the international date line.
 Once you arrive, grab your checked luggage at Narita International Airport.
-Then board a Japan Rail Express Train from the airport to either the Tokyo Terminal or Shibuyu Station.
+Then board a Japan Rail Express Train from the airport to either the Tokyo Station or Shibuyu Station.

 First learn about Tokyo by sampling some Japanese food and walking through Tokyo’s best gardens.
 Then follow up by enjoying some contemporary Japanese art, located close-by.